 The camera should appear as on by default on your device.
 If it doesn’t appear, pull to refresh the team member list.

 Why haven't my team members photos appeared in the Andriod Time Clock

-Once you have enabled Touchless Clock in, please allow up to 5-10 minutes for your employees profile photos to be indexed.
-It is important for all your employees to have profile photos uploaded to their profile in order for this feature to work.
+Once you have enabled Touchless Clock in, please allow up to 5-10 minutes for your team members profile photos to be indexed.
+It is important for all your team members to have profile photos uploaded to their profile in order for this feature to work.

 The app will now show the camera on by default.
-If it doesn’t appear, pull to refresh the employee list on the left-hand side of the screen.
+If it doesn’t appear, pull to refresh the team member list on the left-hand side of the screen.

 Does the voice feature support multiple languages?